Morbidity and Mortality Rounds – A Resource for Facilitators

 Step Eight: Share the final, de-identified bottom-line summaries with group members, nursing, allied health, and senior management.

-Step Nine: Share what you would like to see happen and the final bottom-line summaries directly with your designated Quality Council and with the HAMQC M&M Working Group via the electronic data repository.
+Step Nine: Share what you would like to see happen and the final bottom-line summaries directly with your designated Clinical Governance structure (local-level and/or C.A.R.E.
+Network structure).

-Step Ten: Your designated Quality Council and HAMQC Group will acknowledge the receipt of the bottom line slide and recommendations by email within 3 months to share an update.
+Step Ten: Aim to obtain feedback on the bottom line slide and recommendations from the Clinical Governance structure within 3 months.
 Please provide this feedback to your group at the next rounds.

 Repeat Steps Four through Ten.
 M&M Rounds are required 3 times per year, but frequency will vary by group.